-Rufforth backpack – I’m actually adding this because I really like it, if I didn’t have my Herschel it would be on my own wishlist
+Vintage backpack – I’m actually adding this because I really like it, if I wore backpacks more often, it would definitely be on my own wishlist

-… and this Brinkworth scarf, it reminds me of my old school scarf (although that was navy, white and burgundy)
+… and this checked scarf, it reminds me of my old school scarf (although that was navy, white and burgundy)

 and these Chelsea boots – you see this is what happens when I look at girls’ things, I see things I want to add to my list

-and these velvet jeans – last one I promise but I was contacted by a reader last week who told me how good Jack Wills trousers are
+and these velvet jeans – last one I promise but I was contacted by a reader last week who told me how good velvet trousers are

 back on track now – I love this navy velvet bow tie, it would subtly set a chap above the rest without being too showy